Loading...

 Title image for the guide on how to render Markdown in Nuxt 3 with Nuxt MDC

-However, if your aim is to source Markdown content from a dedicated API or CMS, additional effort is required to render and highlight your content.
+However, if you want to query Markdown content from a dedicated API or CMS, additional effort is required to render and highlight your content.
 One approach involves building a helper function with a transformer from the Nuxt Content module to parse Markdown strings.
 That way you can still use the MDC syntax but you are leaving most Nuxt Content functionality untapped.
 Alternatively, you can create a plugin leveraging the markdown-it parser within your Nuxt 3 application.
 The parser follows the CommonMarc Spec, provides supplementary features and supports syntax highlighting with highlight.js.
 Nevertheless, this method is cumbersome and using Vue components in the Markdown content is not possible.

-Fortunately, the Nuxt module, MDC, which allows you to parse and render Markdown sourced from a dedicated API or CMS in an elegant manner.
+Fortunately, the Nuxt module MDC allows you to parse and render Markdown queried from a dedicated API or CMS in an elegant manner.
 The module is utilized by Nuxt Content under the hood and therefore provides you with many useful features, such as using Vue components in Markdown, syntax highlighting and more.
 At the same time the module is lighter compared to the Nuxt Content module.

 In This Guide

 This guide provides a comprehensive walkthrough for integrating the Nuxt MDC module into a new Nuxt 3 application.
 It begins with an introduction to the module, followed by step-by-step instructions on installation and configuration to enable Markdown content rendering and syntax highlighting.
 A simple example illustrates the process of parsing and rendering Markdown using the module's <MDC> component.
 Furthermore, it showcases the enhancement of Prose components to integrate additional features into Markdown content, with an example extending the <ProsePre> component.
-The page concludes with the linked source code, ready to serve as a foundation for your upcoming projects.
+At the end you will find a link to the source code, ready to serve as a foundation for your upcoming projects.
 Throughout this guide, the Composition API and <script setup> syntax are utilized.

 Setup